 Shell MarketHub pockets more than $19 billion of revenue per year.
 This was generated through 100,000 orders from 35,000 customers.
 Those customers order from 156 countries, transacting in 29 languages.
 Big numbers.
-OK, let’s dig in!
+OK, let’s dig in.

 As the lead user interface designer, I was responsible for shaping the MarketHub e-commerce experience from scratch.
 Crafting a visual language and design system that balanced speed, adoption, brand input and prioritised accessibility.
 Our strong focus on the website as a customer-led proposition ensured all of my work was tested in flight.

 In-house website design is relatively new to Shell.
 In fact, I was the first permanent design hire at Shell.
 Ever.
-Before my time there were many contractors (I was one too) and a rooster of design agencies that would be called in for this work.
+Before my time there were many contractors (I was one too) and a roster of design agencies that would be called in for this work.
 Anyway.
 In-house website design is new.
 But also E-commerce design.
 How could I ensure we’re brand-compliant, accessible and scalable early on?

 I kick-started a design system and e-commerce design language for Shell while crafting the new MarketHub experience.
 An analogy I constantly referred to—building the factory while we’re building the car.
 We had to craft the Shell MarketHub experience and its design language simultaneously.